enr/please/website/markdown/index.md

     please actions

+Append content to a file:

+    append {
+        file = '/tmp/myfile.txt'
+        content = 'append!!'
+    }

-Copy a file or a directory-
+Copy a file or a directory

 The `checkFrom` option is to verify if the original file exists when Please starts to perform involved operations;
 as checks are executed before the actual operation, if the file to copy is created from a former action, you should set checkFrom to false to avoid validation errors.